 We do not have any products that have gained regulatory approval.
-Currently, our clinical-stage product candidates include tab-cel®, ATA188 and ATA190.
+Currently, our prioritized clinical-stage product candidates include tab-ce® and ATA188.
 Our business is substantially dependent on our ability to obtain regulatory approval for, and, if approved, to successfully commercialize our product candidates in a timely manner.